Valentin Dmitrovich Zukovsky (Robbie Coltrane)

-Wade approaches the Zukovsky’s abode – an old warehouse.
-Bond enters and as Zukovsky walks through a door, he holds a gun to the back of his head where Zukovsky amusingly quips "Hmm, Walther PPK, 7.65mm, only three people I know use such a gun, I believe I have killed two of them".
-After convincing Zukovsky that they can be mutually beneficial to each other, Zukovsky arranges for Bond to set up with a meeting with Janus.
+After meeting up with Jack Wade in Goldeneye, he takes Bond to meet Zukovsky at an old warehouse, where he might have some information about the Janus group.
+Bond enters and as Zukovsky walks through a door, he holds a gun to the back of his head.
+Zukovsky amusingly quips "Hmm, Walther PPK, 7.65mm, only three people I know use such a gun, I believe I have killed two of them".
+After convincing Zukovsky that they can be mutually beneficial to each other, Zukovsky arranges for Bond to meet with Janus.

-Later Zukovsky provides the location of Elektra's hideout from a radar listening station, and comes to Bond's aid when he is strapped to Elektra's Torture Chair.
+Later Zukovsky provides the location of Elektra's hideout from a radar listening station, and comes to Bond's aid when he is strapped to Elektra's torture chair.
 Zukovsky is sadly killed when Elektra shoots him with a gun concealed behind a sailor's hat.
-In his final moments, Zukovsky manages to use his Walking Stick to dislodge one of Bond's leg cuffs, rather than kill Elektra.
+In his final moments, he manages to use his walking stick to shoot one of Bond's leg cuffs, rather than kill Elektra.
 A cunning plan by Zukovsky, this allows Bond to escape from the chair, kill Elektra and eventually stop Renard in his tracks.

 Valentin Dmitrovich Zukovsky is an interesting and charismatic character that proves to be the unlikely ally of Bond.
 Bond and Zukovsky's paths have crossed before.
-Whilst working as an KGB agent Bond shoots Zukovsky in the knee giving him a permanent limp, rather than killing him – showing professional courtesy.
+Whilst working as an KGB agent, Bond shoots Zukovsky in the knee giving him a permanent limp, rather than killing him, showing professional courtesy.
 In Goldeneye Zukovsky is a Russian Mafia boss with various dubious dealings, who constructs an uneasy alliance with Bond based on information for Bond and money for Zukovsky.
 Things have changed somewhat for Zukovsky in The World Is Not Enough when he becomes a rich casino owner in Baku, along with his own caviar.
 Here Zukovsky is more refined, relaxed and the alliance with Bond is more secure.
-Zukovsky however does find it most amusing when Elektra's helicopters destroy Bonds BMW Z8.
+Zukovsky however does find it most amusing when Elektra's helicopters destroy Bond's BMW Z8.

 Like many allies before him, Valentin Zukovsky proves to be an excellent ally, and unlikely friend of Bond.
 Joining the ranks of the few true charismatic and fascinating allies Bond has had, Zukovsky is resourceful, brave and shows great courage.
-However, he does suffer the fate of some of those previous allies, when he is killed by one of the films main villains – Elektra King.
+However, he does suffer the fate of some of those previous allies, when he is killed by one of the films main villains, Elektra King.
 Zukovsky cleverly dislodges one of Bonds leg restraints putting events into motion that allows him to stop Elektra and Renard's plan in its tracks. §